Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage

 \section{Introduction}

-The description of macroscopic, classical thermal machines is based on the assumption that their dynamics is adiabatic, i.e.\ represented by a sequences of equilibrium states \cite{benenti2017fundamental,binder2018thermodynamics}.
-In recent years, it has turned out that the application of these concepts in the quantum domain does not necessarily lead to heat machines whose operation is substantially governed by the laws of quantum mechanics \cite{klatzow2019experimental}.
-First steps towards truly non-equilibrium descriptions of thermal machines in the quantum domain have been made mostly within the framework of Born-Markov master equations and very often under idealized conditions, where, for example, individual strokes are treated independently and are then are “glued” together to a full cycle.
-This in turn requires basically complete thermalization and separability in the appropriate strokes, thus remaining within the paradigm of classical thermodynamics.
+The description of macroscopic, classical thermal machines is based on the paradigm that their dynamics is represented by an adiabatic sequence of equilibrium states wherein the system and the reservoir are separable \cite{schwabl2006statistical}.
+In recent years, it has turned out that in the quantum domain this paradigm does not commonly lead to heat-machine operation that is distinctly quantum mechanical \cite{benenti2017fundamental,binder2018thermodynamics}.
+To describe non-equilibrium thermal machines in the quantum domain, the leading approaches \cite{benenti2017fundamental,binder2018thermodynamics,klatzow2019experimental,kosloff2013quantum,kosloff2017quantum} have resorted to Born-Markov master equations, often under simplified assumptions: for example, individual strokes in an Otto cycle have been treated independently and then “glued” together to a full cycle.
+This in turn requires complete system-reservoir thermalization and separability in the appropriate strokes, thus remaining within the foregoing paradigm of classical thermodynamics.